adamroyjones/firefox-tabs/readme.md

 ## Current status

 It works on my machines.
-I may eventually switch from a flat table to something tree-like, instead.
+I may make this prettier.

 ## Why does this program exist?